bgporter/cello/README.md

 - can be set to always update their listeners when the value is set, even if the underlying value wasn't changed.
 - can be given validator functions that will be called when the value is set or retrieved.
 - arithmetic types have all of the in-place operators (`++`, `--`, `+=`, `-=`, `*=`, `/=`) defined.
-- Can be used to access any C++ value data type for which a `juce::VariantConverter` struct has been defined.
+- can be used to access any C++ value data type for which a `juce::VariantConverter` struct has been defined.

 `cello::Value` objects only make sense as members of a class derived from `cello::Object` (below).
 The signature of the Value constuctor is: